suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 }
 ```

 Once you add above snippet, you will get type error.
-To fix it add:
+To fix it add comment:

 <u>.eslintrc.js:</u>

 ```js